-Widespread occurrences of Quarternary till deposits are located along the glacier.
-Due to the recent retreat of the ice, the bedrock in front of the ice is fresh and shows no sign of alteration, and it is covered by scattered and thin layers of till.
-Hardly any vegetation is seen in the recently exposed areas in front of the glacier, see Fig. 7.31 and 7.32.
+Due to the recent retreat of the ice, the bedrock in front of the ice is fresh and shows no sign of alteration, and it is covered by scattered and thin layers of till, deposited by the melted ice.
+Hardly any vegetation is seen in the recently exposed areas in front of the glacier, see Fig. 7.36 7.37 and 7.38.
 Marine deposits are found up to level + 49 m.

-Fig. 7.31

-Sermilik Bræ

-and the bedrock in front of
+Fig. 7.38.
+Sermilik Bræ and the bedrock in front of the western part of the ice tongue.
+The bedrock is covered by scattered and thin layers of till, deposited by the melted ice.

-the western

-part of the ice

-tongue.